 Later the zoom was dropped from the opening, and commercial break bumpers, replaced with the less dramatic Crossroads text simply fading on and off.
 The main opening and closing text used between 1964 and 1969 was drawn by graphics expert Rex Spencer at the time of the programme’s launch.
 The font, therefore, is a unique artwork only used by ATV at the time.

-It was used on Crossroads promotions as well as other Midland productions such as news show ATV Today.
+It was used on Crossroads promotions as well as other Midland productions such as the news show ATV Today.

 With the advent of colour television, the typeface was replaced with the format of opening the episode remaining unchanged.
 It was around 1969 that a bit of dual branding worked its way into the series.